 Dams have allowed Californians and others across the West to harness and control water dating back to pre-European settlement days when Native Americans had erected simple dams for catching salmon.

 Today, California and neighboring states are home to a vast integrated system of federal, state and locally owned dams that help with flood management, water storage and water transport.
-Flood management projects, for example, have prevented billions of dollars’ worth of damage and countless lives lost.
+Flood management projects, for example, have prevented billions of dollars’ worth of damage and countless lives from being lost.
 Hydropower from dams also provides a relatively pollution-free source of electricity, and has helped lessen dependence on oil, gas and coal.
 Hydropower typically generates about 15 percent of the annual electricity in California, according to the California Energy Commission.